welcomeenjoy75-hue/Escape-from-Iran/README.md

 ## English Version (英文部分)

 ### I. Core Project Tone (Locked)
 * **The Essence of Escape**: This is not a story of rebellion, political subversion, or Hollywood-style espionage.
 It is an act of passive self-preservation and self-exile by innocent, grassroots citizens.
 The characters are pious, law-abiding, and deeply respectful of their traditional faith.
-They are pushed into an abyss purely by the arbitrary amplification of世俗 (secular) administrative power and zero-tolerance social regulation.
+They are pushed into an abyss purely by the arbitrary amplification of secular administrative power and zero-tolerance social regulation.
 * **Literary Texture**: Restrained, gritty, and profoundly realist.
 No cinematic power-ups, no instant gratification, and no black-and-white moral simplifications.
 It utilizes the crushing weight of mundane daily oppressions to build an absolute justification for flight.

 ### II.
 Core Characters & Escape Motives (100% Logical Closure)

 #### 1. Amir | Southern Suburb Auto-Mechanic & Taciturn Leader
 * **Character Profile**: A skilled technician from the impoverished southern fringes of Shiraz.
-Having lost his father at a young age, he carries the absolute economic weight of his family.
+Orphaned at a young age, he was raised entirely by his elder sister and brother-in-law, who exhausted their meager resources for him.
+Driven by a profound sense of dignity and a desire to alleviate the financial and systemic burdens on his sister's household, he relocated to a dark, southern garage to live in absolute independence upon reaching adulthood.
 He is silent, resilient, and meticulously analytical.
 * **Mundane Oppression**: Endures endless wage theft, arbitrary municipal levies, and constant semi-starvation, surviving strictly on basic *lavash* bread and sour yogurt.
 * **The Breaking Point**: Amir witnesses peaceful neighbors ruined by arbitrary neighborly snitching and minor lifestyle oversights.
-Realizing that perfect obedience offers no shield under a system of collective punishment and random retroactive accountability, he chooses self-exile to permanently insulate his aging mother and younger sister from potential ruin.
+Realizing that perfect obedience offers no shield under a system of collective punishment and random retroactive accountability, he chooses self-exile to permanently insulate his sister's family from potential ruin.
+* **The Ultimate Sacrifice**: On the eve of his escape, Amir secretly leaves all the savings he painstakingly scraped together from his grueling labor hidden under the rug of his sister's house.
+He flees virtually empty-handed, with zero travel funds, purely to cut off any potential systemic risks from his family.
+This extreme poverty directly drives the agonizing survival conflicts throughout the journey.
 * **Skill / Humanity Highlight**: Possesses an extraordinary, tactile "blind-repair" intuition developed from decades in pitch-black garages.
 In moments of absolute survival crisis, his lifetime of manual labor transforms into an absolute psychological fortitude to bear the physical and emotional weight of the group.

 #### 2. Hassan | Bazaar Mobile Vendor & Street-Smart Navigator